 “Tis naught but corpse fusion,”

-Says Petain, “Soon she’ll have her neck wringing like a chicken.”
+Says Petain, “Soon her neck shall be wringing like a chicken.”

 Sue Johnstone drifts to London Bridge Station,